msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 ### Install 32-bit version of Wine

-Once the 64  bit version of wine as been installed a script is saved in /usr/local/share/wine/ to install the 32 -bit version of wine using this command:
+Once the 64 bit version of wine as been installed, a script is saved in /usr/local/share/wine/ to install the 32 bit version of wine using this command:

 > /usr/local/share/wine/pkg32.sh install wine mesa-dri